-- (a) Partner with mana whenua / tangata whenua in the preparation of district plans; - (b) Protect and enhance Māori freshwater values, including mahinga kai; - (c) Partner with Provide for mana whenua / tangata whenua and recognise and provide for their relationship with their culture, land, water, wāhi tapu and other taonga; - (d) Incorporate the use of mātauranga Māori to ensure the effects of urban development are considered appropriately; - (e) Adopt an integrated approach, ki uta ki tai, that recognises the interconnectedness of the whole environment to determine the location and form of urban development; - (f) Integrate planning and design of stormwater management to achieve multiple improved outcomes amenity values, recreational, cultural, ecological, climate, vegetation retention; - (g) Consider the location, layout and design of urban development in relation to effects on freshwater and the coastal marine area receiving environments of subdivision, use and development of land; - (h) Consider the use and development of land in relation to target attribute states and any limits set in a regional plan; - (i) Require that Water Sensitive Urban Design principles and methods are applied during consideration of subdivision, including the extent of impervious surfaces and in the control of stormwater infrastructure; - (ia) Require urban development to be designed, constructed and maintained to achieve hydraulic neutrality. - (j) Require that urban development is located and designed to minimise the extent and volume of earthworks and to follow, to the extent practicable, existing land contours; - (k) Require that urban development is located and designed to protect and enhance gully heads, rivers, lakes, wetlands, springs, riparian margins and estuaries;
+- (a) Partner with mana whenua / tangata whenua in the preparation of district plans; - (b) Protect and enhance Māori freshwater values, including mahinga kai; - (c) Partner with Provide for mana whenua / tangata whenua and recognise and provide for their relationship with their culture, land, water, wāhi tapu and other taonga; - (d) Incorporate the use of mātauranga Māori to ensure the effects of urban development are considered appropriately; - (e) Adopt an integrated approach, ki uta ki tai, that recognises the interconnectedness of the whole environment to determine the location and form of urban development; - (f) Integrate planning and design of stormwater management to achieve multiple improved outcomes amenity values, recreational, cultural, ecological, climate, vegetation retention; - (g) Consider the location, layout and design of urban development in relation to effects on freshwater and the coastal marine area receiving environments of subdivision, use and development of land; - (h) Consider the use and development of land in relation to target attribute states and any limits set in a regional plan; - (i) Require that Water Sensitive Urban Design principles and methods are applied during consideration of subdivision, including the extent of impervious surfaces and in the control of stormwater infrastructure; - (ia) Require urban development to be designed, constructed and maintained to achieve hydraulic neutrality.

-- (I) Require riparian buffers for all waterbodies and avoid piping of rivers; - (m) Require hydrological controls to avoid adverse effects of runoff quantity (flows and volumes) and maintain, to the extent practicable, natural stream flows; - (n) Require efficient use of water; - (o) Manage land use and development in a way that will minimise the generation of contaminants, including in relation to the choice of building materials, and the extent of impervious surfaces; - (p) Consider daylighting of streams, where practicable; and - (q) Consider the effects of land use and development on drinking water sources.
+- (j) Require that urban development is located and designed to minimise the extent and volume of earthworks and to follow, to the extent practicable, existing land contours; - (k) Require that urban development is located and designed to protect and enhance gully heads, rivers, lakes, wetlands, springs, riparian margins and estuaries; - (ka) Identify aquifers and drinking water source areas in the district and include information about how urban development in these areas is managed in the region; - (I) Require riparian buffers for all waterbodies and avoid piping of rivers; - (m) Require hydrological controls to avoid adverse effects of runoff quantity (flows and volumes) and maintain, to the extent practicable, natural stream flows; - (n) Require efficient use of water; - (0) Manage land use and development in a way that will minimise the generation of contaminants, including in relation to the choice of building materials, and the extent of impervious surfaces; - (p) Consider daylighting of streams, where practicable; and - (g) Consider the effects of land use and development on drinking water sources.